miped/django-envy/README.rst

 License
 -------

 Django-envy is licensed under the MIT license.
-See `LICENSE.txt`_
+See `LICENSE`_

 Release History